john-h-k/jcc/docs/typechk.md

 # Typechk

 The typechk phase performs semantic analyis and validation, turning the generic parse AST into a typed AST of legal C code.
+It keeps the namespacing convention the rest of the project uses by having a short prefix for all public types, in this case `td` (for **t**ype**d**)

 It is mostly a mapping over the parser AST, but not all types are 1:1.
 For example, a declaration in the AST is: